mikedilger/gossip/README.md

 Please join [Gossip Telegram Channel](https://t.me/gossipclient).

 Anyone interested in replacing the GUI with something much better, or keeping it as egui but making it much better, would be greatly appreciated.
+The project was split into two crates (lib and bin) to make it easier to build a different UI onto the backend.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, shall be licensed as above, without any additional terms or conditions.
+Any contribution intentionally submitted for inclusion in the work by you, shall be licensed as above, without any additional terms or conditions.

 ## On Nostr